 Specific identification method

 This rigorous cost basis recordkeeping method could help you reap the greatest tax benefits—if you're willing to put in the time.

 How it works

-Each time you sell shares, you select exactly which shares you want us to sell.
+Each time you sell or transfer shares, you select exactly which shares you want us to relieve.
 It will appear on your statement as SpecID.

 Why you might prefer the specific identification method

 This method provides the most flexibility for tax planning strategies.